 If I miss a brand, please drop me a line and I’ll be sure to add them!

-KMK Designs is one of my favorite plus size costumers, as the brand shows a variety of bodies on their etsy.
-KMK Designs has a really rad Star Wars inspired “Dark Jedi” look, plus size Mario cosplay looks, steampunk options, golden goddesses, and period clothing.
+KMK Designs is one of my favorite plus size costumers, as the brand shows a variety of bodies on their etsy store.
+KMK Designs has a really rad Star Wars inspired “Dark Jedi” look, plus size Mario cosplay looks, plus size steampunk options, golden goddesses, and period clothing.